The Bulan Institute works to promote peace, human rights, and dialogue building through research and advocacy.

 We strive to build communication channels, working with journalists, experts, peace negotiators, IR experts, media innovators, international organizations, civil society, and scholars.
-We raise issues and generate constructive debates through a variety of platforms such as podcasts, Bulan Dialogues, webinars, animated films, art festivals and op-eds.
-We work closely with national and international civil society and media to increase dialogue, promote understanding and facilitate engagement, as well as strengthening civil society and media through capacity-building projects.
+We raise issues and generate constructive debates working closely with national and international organizations.

-The Bulan Institute accepts donations and grants, however to ensure our independence we do not accept government funds, directly or indirectly, or support from any private funder that could compromise our objectivity and independence.
+The Bulan Institute is a non-profit and non-governmental organization that accepts donations and grants.
+However, in order to ensure our independence, we do not accept government funds, directly or indirectly, or support from any private funder that could compromise our objectivity and independence.

 The Bulan Institute is actively focused on impact.
 We work hard to achieve long-term positive impacts.
 Our research, analysis and dialogue building efforts should lead to sustainable and positive changes in human rights and security.